At home, on the go and incredibly smart

-The go-eCharger HOME+ was designed as a high end charging station with a charging capicity up to 22 kW.
-Due to the WLAN module included as standard, smart solutions such as PV surplus charging, electricity price exchange connection as well as load balancing could be integrated and make the go-eCharger HOME+ updateable and therefore future-proof!
+The go-eCharger HOME+ charges electric vehicles with a charging power of up to 22 kW.
+Due to the WLAN module included as standard, smart solutions such as PV surplus charging, electricity price exchange connection as well as load balancing are already integrated.
+The numerous safety functions include a built-in RCD protection module against DC current faults.

 Typ 2 Socket

 Can be used everywhere - charge an electric car at any power socket

 With the go-eCharger HOME+ it is possible to charge anywhere where alternating and three-phase current is available (provided the appropriate adapter is used).
 Thanks to the built-in type 2 socket, the go-eCharger is ultra compact, because it uses the type 2 cable already present in the car.
 Cable spaghetti adé!